Puiguqu/School_notes/Y1_Sem_2/CM1025_Fundamentals_of_Computer_Science/course_overview.md

 Here is a summary of the text in 8 sentences, preserving key information and concepts:

-An algorithm is a set of steps required to complete a task, which can be thought of as a recipe to solve a problem.
-The concept of algorithms was first introduced by Persian scientist Al-Khwarizmi in the 9th century, who wrote extensively on algebra and mathematics.
-Computer science, as we know it today, was founded by Alan Turing, who asked whether machines could think.
-Algorithms are designed by humans to enable machines to solve problems, consisting of input, a set of rules, and output.
-The definition of an algorithm was further developed by Donald Knuth, who described it as a finite, definite, effective procedure with some input and output.
-To move from a problem to a working program, one must understand the problem, design an algorithm that can solve it, check its correctness, analyze its time and space complexity, implement it in a programming language, and test the program.
-Many algorithms are used on a daily basis without us being aware of them, such as sorting numbers or finding the shortest path.
-A well-defined algorithm must be ordered, unambiguous, executable, and terminating, meaning that each step is clear and well-defined, can be performed, and will eventually stop after a finite number of executions.
+An algorithm is a set of steps required to complete a task or solve a problem, often thought of as a recipe for solving a mathematical problem.
+The concept of algorithms originated from Al-Khwarizmi's book on algebra, which was widely read in Europe during the Middle Ages.
+Computer science, as we know it today, was founded by Alan Turing, who posed the question: Can machines think?
+Algorithms are designed by humans to enable machines to solve problems and achieve a specific outcome.
+Donald Knuth defined an algorithm as a finite, definite, effective procedure with input and output, stating that algorithms are the life-blood of computer science.
+To develop an algorithm, one must first understand the problem, design an algorithm, check its correctness, analyze its time and space complexity, implement it using programming languages, and test it.
+A well-defined algorithm consists of an ordered set of unambiguous executable steps that form a terminating process.
+Examples of everyday algorithms include sorting numbers, finding the shortest path, search engines, and baking a cake, which can be broken down into smaller, more manageable steps to achieve a specific outcome.

 ---

 ### Representing algorithms Video• .
 Duration: 8 minutes 8 min

-Here is a summary of the text in 8 sentences, preserving key information and concepts:
+Here is a summary of the text in 8 sentences, preserving key information and technical details:

-Algorithms are written and read by humans, but relying on personal preference can lead to unclear or imprecise representations.
-Pseudocode is a series of notations that describe ideas and operations, offering a more intuitive and informal way of representing algorithms than freestyle representation.
-Primitives in pseudocode include assignments (e.g., `x = 10`), conditionals (`if a < b then ... else ...`), loops (`while i < 11 do ...`), and functions (`def add(i) { ... }`).
-These primitives are used to describe algorithms that can be executed by machines.
-The process of designing an algorithm involves understanding the problem, drawing up a plan, executing the plan, and evaluating its accuracy.
-However, there is no standard or easy way to design algorithms for all problems, and some may require decades of work.
-To aid in algorithm design, techniques such as divide and conquer, greedy algorithms, and backtracking can be used.
-These approaches have been successfully applied in various fields, including computer science, chemistry (e.g., Mendeleev's periodic table), and puzzle-solving (e.g., Sudoku).
+Algorithms are written and read by humans, but varying representations can lead to ambiguity and confusion.
+To address this issue, pseudocode is used as a series of notations that describe ideas and operations, making it more intuitive and informal for humans but not executable by machines.
+Pseudocode uses primitives such as assignment (=), conditional (if-then-else) statements, loops (while), and functions to convey instructions.
+Primitives are defined using basic syntax, such as equal signs (=) for assignments and if conditions followed by then-else instructions.
+Loops describe repeated instructions with a terminating condition, while functions are pre-written procedures that can be recalled and utilized.
+Algorithm design involves understanding the problem, creating a plan, executing it, and evaluating its accuracy.
+Three widely used techniques for designing algorithms include divide and conquer, greedy algorithms, and backtracking.
+These techniques, among others, can be employed to tackle complex problems, such as solving Sudoku puzzles using backtracking or network routing using greedy algorithms.

+I omitted the following details:

+* The video transcript link
+* Additional page content (Lesson 8.0-8.2)
+* Technical details about specific formulas and examples

+Let me know if you would like me to include any of these details in the summary.

 ---